Coveo-Turbo/cli/README.md

 > To only run the server during up and handle install and build manually, the `setup` and `build` directives can be removed from the `entrypoint` field in the `docker-compose.yml` file.

 ### Bundle a Coveo Search Page

+> Deprecated: It is recommended to use the deploy command specified in the _Deploy a Sandbox to the Coveo Platform_ section.

 The Coveo Search Page currently does not support static assets, nor versioning so a bridge is needed between development with Webpack and uploading the search page to the platform with `coveo-platform-client` version 2.11.0 or higher.